shampeyndadi/Pomoberry/README.md

 - 🎨 **More customization** – Themes, characters, and new alarm styles.
 - 📱 **Responsive design** – Optimized layouts for mobile, tablet, and desktop experiences.
 - 🤝 **Expanded gift features** – Easier ways to send personalized Pomoberry sessions to friends.
 - 🔔 **Smarter notifications** – Subtle reminders and encouragements beyond just alarms.

+---

+## 🛠️ Status
+Pomoberry is **undergoing active testing and continuous improvement**.
+Features, performance, and design are being refined to provide a smoother and more enjoyable experience with each update.